Talkamatic/dialogue-domain-descriptions/docs/APIs/http_frontend.md

 - `utterance`: (optional) A string containing the utterance.
 - `modality`: The modality that the user used to provide the original input.
 One of `speech`, `text`, `haptic`, `other`.
 - `moves`: A list of [move objects](#move-object).

+# Entity object
+These entities are needed when entities are not defined in the DDD and can then be used in interpretations and in downstream natural language generation.
+An entity object contains:

+- `name`: A string containing the semantic name.
+This name can be used to reference the entity in interpretations.
+- `sort`: A string with the entity sort name.
+- `grammar_entry`: A string containing the natural language form of the entity.
+- `ddd`: A string with the name of the DDD that the entity belongs to.

 # Move object
 A move object contains information about how a user move was interpreted.
 Its members are: